seanshnkim/seanshnkim.github.io/_posts/2025-02-11-Illustrated Priority Inversion.md

 ### Prerequisites

-Before walking through the example, there are some prerequisites to keep in mind:
+Before we continue, keep in mind:

-1. Only one person can stay in the house.
-This is because the processor core cannot accept more than one task.
+1. Only one person can stay in the house at a time.
+This is because the processor core (in embedded systems) cannot handle more than one task simultaneously.

 <figure class="mt-5">
     {% include figure.liquid loading="eager" path="assets/post-attachments/single_thread1.png" class="img-fluid rounded z-depth-1 center-image" width="350px" %}
 </figure>

-1. Once a person starts using a pot, it cannot be interrupted or taken by other person until he is done with using it (even if the highest priority task requests using it!)
+2. Once someone starts using the pot (critical section), they cannot be interrupted until they are done, even by a higher priority task.

 <figure class="mt-5">
     {% include figure.liquid loading="eager" path="assets/post-attachments/critical_section1.png" class="img-fluid rounded z-depth-1 center-image" width="600px" %}
 </figure>

-### 1. LP Task starts first
+### Scenario 1.
+LP Task starts first

 Let's start with Larry.
-Larry came home in the first place and decided to prepare breakfast for tomorrow.
-He uses a pot (critical section) in the kitchen.
-This is the only pot in the kitchen, so unless he is finished no one else can use it.
-We would assume that making breakfast for tomorrow is not urget, so it is a low priority task.
+Larry enters the house and begins cooking breakfast for tomorrow using the only post in the kitchen.
+Since making breakfast for tomorrow is not that urgent, it can be considered a low priority task.

 <div class="image-row">
   <figure class="mt-3">